-The Chief Counsel for Regulation of the DOC certified to the Chief Counsel for Advocacy of the Small Business Administration (SBA) that this rule will not have a significant impact on a substantial number of small entities.
-The factual basis for this certification was published in the proposed rule and is not repeated here.
-No comments were received regarding the economic impact of this rule.
-As a result, a final regulatory flexibility analysis is not required and none was prepared.
+The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration during the proposed rule stage that this action would not have a significant economic impact on a substantial number of small entities.
+The factual basis for this determination was published in the proposed rule and is not repeated here.
+No comments were received regarding the certification.
+As a result, a regulatory flexibility analysis was not required and none was prepared.